sudiptosuvro/Sudiptosuvro/README.md

 - 🌱 I’m currently learning **Sensors and Integrated Circuit Design.**

-- 💬 Ask me about **Remote Monitoring Devices and Disease Prediction using AI.**
+- 💬 Ask me about **Signal Processing, IoT and Wireless Communication.**

 - 📫 How to reach me: **sudiptokuet28@gmail.com**